 School offered the perfect opportunity to explore this creative side.
 In high school, I pursued electives in literature and creative writing.
 At Montclair State University, I majored in English.
 I was preparing myself for a career in the arts, although I wasn’t quite sure where my journey would take me!

 Straight from college, I got a job as a creative assistant at a New York City advertising agency.
 I was surrounded by some of the best talent in the industry.
 I was wooed by the bright lights and the big city, but not yet ready to make my mark.
-I became the executive assistant to the CEO, and after years of helping him build a business (instead of building my portfolio!), I decided to make a change.
+I became the executive assistant to the CEO, and after years of helping him build a business, I decided to make a change.

 In 2001, I sold everything I owned and went on a whirlwind adventure.
 I traveled to London and Paris with a friend, came home for a day, and then flew out to Thailand for 3 weeks alone.
 When that journey ended, I landed in San Francisco on another friend’s couch, and began my new life.